Zequez/agent-centric-prototyping-service/README.md

 - ✔ Serve all agents data
 - Serve agents data based on query
 - Validate data storage according to agreements
-- Store blobs on IPFS and serve them
+- Store blobs on IPFS and serve them or use a pinning service
 - Enforce limit on agent records size
 - ✔ Playground panel to explore the all the service functionalities